St James's Park: History

 Further remodelling in 1826–27, commissioned by the Prince Regent (later George IV) and overseen by the architect and landscaper John Nash, saw the canal's conversion into a more naturally-shaped lake, and formal avenues rerouted to romantic winding pathways.
 At the same time, Buckingham House was expanded to create the palace, and Marble Arch was built at its entrance, whilst The Mall was turned into a grand processional route.
 It opened to public traffic 60 years later in 1887.
 The arch was moved to its current location at the junction of Oxford Street and Park Lane in 1851 and the Victoria Memorial was erected between 1906 and 1911.

+During World War I, the lake was temporarily drained and the park housed newly-built offices for the expanded civil service, which were dismantled after the war concluded.

 The national memorial to Elizabeth II will be constructed in the park, designed by Norman Foster.